The Villanova Law Difference

 Financial literacy, valuation principles and legal project management are all concepts Villanova students put into practice as they work through real-life legal scenarios under the supervision of faculty and practicing attorneys.

 No matter the area of practice – Villanova students are equipped with the analytical and practical skills necessary to serve any type of employer.

 Today’s recruiters are looking for legal professionals who not only have first-rate analytic skills, but also the real-world experiences necessary to hit the ground running on day one.
-In response, Villanova Law introduced to its curriculum a new credit-bearing Professional Development Course, which will be required during each year of law school.
+In response, Villanova Law introduced to its curriculum a credit-bearing Professional Development Course, which is required during each year of law school.
 Coursework covers topics such as professionalism, communication skills, professional independence and the lawyer as entrepreneur.